Balarubinan/Django_Login_Template/Readme.md

 4)click on the localhost address that appears below

+5)Append '/Login/login' to open up the login page

+6)Append '/Login/signup' to open up the signup page

 # Running Tests

 1)All the test have been written to the login_template_app/tests.py